karim-20-maker/weBook/README.md

      # navigate to repo then Actions screen
      # click on workflow file
      # run frommaster and insert your email to recieve report
+     # incase any test failed you will find the failure screenshoot attached to pipeline run